vyrjana/DearEIS/docs/source/guide_data.rst

    :alt: Addition of parallel impedance to impedance data

    An impedance spectrum that includes a negative differential resistance was generated for this example (marked here as **Before**).
-   Performing Kramers-Kronig tests using the implementations included in DearEIS on this impedance data would incorrectly indicate non-compliance even for compliant impedance data.
+   Performing Kramers-Kronig tests on the impedance representation would fail despite the original data being compliant.
-   Adding a parallel resistance of 30 |ohm| produces impedance data (marked here as **After**) that can be validated.
+   Adding a parallel resistance of 50 |ohm| produces impedance data (marked here as **After**) that can be validated.
    The added parallel resistance is always Kramers-Kronig compliant, which means that the compliance of the resulting circuit and its impedance data depends on the compliance of the original data.